ymdatta/ASE_Spring24_Project/README.md

   - LLMs are great, except when they ain't
   - Analyzing the limitations of current large language models, such as their inefficiency and lack of transparency or validation [^wechat23]
 - **Data-Centric Approach:**
-  - Software 2.0
   - Data is the ultimate API
   - Prioritizing a focus on data analysis over algorithmic or code-centric methods.
-  - Design systems as tools, joined by a spiderweb that are the configuration options.
-    - Learn best config from some local data source
+  - Software 2.0 [^se2]
+    -  In Software 2.0 most often the source code comprises
+       - the dataset that defines the desirable behavior
+       - the architecture that gives the rough skeleton of the code, but with many details (the config options) yet to be selected.
+       - The process of training learner  compiles the dataset into a model, from which we can set the options.
 - **Efficiency and Minimalism:**
   - Less is more.
   - Advocating for more efficient solutions using fewer resources and simpler methods.